net2devcrypto/N2DLotto-ERC20-Lottery-App/README.md

 N2DLotto-SmartContract-Final.sol
 ```

-Once deployed, navigate to your Chainlink VRF subscription and your Lottery Smart Contract address as a consumer.
+Once deployed, navigate to your Chainlink VRF subscription and add your Lottery Smart Contract address as a consumer.

 Follow video 1 if you have doubts.